-Black water (Sewage) Holding Tank
+Black water (sewage) tank

 Empty the tank into a shoreside disposal facility or at sea.
 Flush system and tank with a suitable cleaner/disinfectant by pumping the solution into the toilets.
 Flush the system by discharging water in the waste tank.
 Repeat the process several times to ensure that tank and lines are completely flushed.